maintenance

 • Simpler process with fewer buttons

-• Same tablets but check basket size
+• Same tablets, just verify basket size

 Oracle/Oracle Touch